A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

 where $||.||$ is the operator norm.

 \end{defin} Then it is a consequence of the work of various authors \cite{Coulhon-Duong1}, \cite{Auscher-Coulhon-Duong-Hofmann}, \cite{Sikora} that if $M$ satisfies the volume doubling property \eqref{doubling} together with the Gaussian estimate for the heat kernel of the Hodge Laplacian on 1-forms \eqref{gaussian forms}, then the Riesz transform on $M$ is bounded on $L^p$ for all $2\leq p<\infty$.
 However, the only manifolds for which we know that \eqref{gaussian forms} holds are those with non-negative Ricci curvature (see \cite{Bakry} for example).

 Even outside the context of the Riesz transform problem, it is an interesting question to understand under which conditions \eqref{gaussian forms} holds on a complete non-compact manifold, since for example it implies the following pointwise gradient bound for the heat kernel on functions (see \cite{Coulhon-Duong1}):

 which is one of the fundamental bounds (proved by Li-Yau in \cite{Li-Yau}) for manifolds with non-negative Ricci curvature.
-In a recent paper, Coulhon and Zhang \cite{Coulhon-Zhang} have tried to extend \eqref{gaussian forms} to a more general class of manifolds than those with non-negative Ricci curvature.
-To explain their result, we need some notations.\\ We denote by $Ric$ the Ricci symmetric tensor, and we can decompose it as
+In a recent paper, Coulhon and Zhang \cite{Coulhon-Zhang} have tried to prove bounds on the heat kernel of the Hodge Laplacian for a more general class of manifolds than those with non-negative Ricci curvature.
+To explain their result, we need some notations.\\ We denote by $Ric$ the symmetric endomorphism of $\Lambda^1T^\star M$ induced by the Ricci curvature tensor, and we can decompose it as